Skip to main content

 Written by Kim Thibault

-Can you have more than once person own an action?
+Can you have more than one person own an action?

-Are Board members able to edit their own action items?
+Are Board members able to edit their action items?

-In short - No. They can update the status of the action and also add comments to their actions but not (for example) update the owner or end date.
+In short - No. They can update the action's status and add comments to their actions but not (for example) update the owner or end date.
 That can only be done by someone with the correct level of access (Administrator, Board Secretary or Chair).

-I received an Action Item email notice - what do I do with it?
+I received an Action Item email notice.
+What should I do with it?

 The Action Item email notices are sent to the owners of Action Items.
-They remind you of what is to be done, by when and in which meeting this was agreed.
+They remind you of what is to be done and when and in which meeting this was agreed upon.

-I'm CEO and I seem to get all the Actions - how can I delegate to my team?
+I'm the CEO, and I get all the actions.
+How can I delegate them to my team?

-You can delegate the task by simply forwarding the email.
-If the Action is well written, it will include the name(s) of whom it will be delegated.
+You can forward the task in an email if you like.
+If the Action is well written, it will include the name(s) of the person to whom it will be delegated.

-As the person present in the board meeting, who accepted the task and its due date, you are responsible for reporting back to the board on the status and progress of the action.
+• The person present in the board meeting who accepted the task and its due date is responsible for reporting back to the board on the status and progress of the action.

 BoardPro sends an email for each action so that each Action can be managed independently: